Bpeduru/post-install-config/README.md

 </p>
 <p>
 Configured SLA so that there is 3 different plans.
-Sev-A, Sev-B, and Sev-C. (Admin Panel -> Manage -> SLA -> Add New SLA Plan)
+Sev-A, Sev-B, and Sev-C. (Admin Panel -> Manage -> SLA -> Add New SLA Plan).
+They all have different grace periods and schedules depending on the severity.
+Emulating what a real workplace would have in place.

 </p>
 <br />